RTinIT/rtinit/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=monospace&color=%23000000&center=true&multiline=true&width=1000&height=60&lines=My+name+is+Artyom;I'm+a+junior+frontend+developer+😄)](https://git.io/typing-svg)

 - 🌱 I'm from Russia.
-I was born in Volgograd, but currently live in Moskow.
+I was born in Volgograd, but currently live in Mosсow.
-- 📚 I finish the RSSchool frontend course stage-0, stage-1 and stage-2.
+- 📚 I completed the RS School frontend course stage-0, stage-1 and stage-2.
-- 🎸 I'm a guitar player.
+- 🔭 Now I'm learning React and its ecosystem.
+- ✨ I will be grateful for help in finding my first job.

 ---